melanchall/drywetmidi/Docs/articles/devices/Devices-watcher.md

 Device removed: Melanchall.DryWetMidi.Multimedia.OutputDevice
 ```

-When device is added you can immediately interact with it using an instance from the `DeviceAdded` event's arguments.
-But an instance from the `DeviceRemoved` event's arguments is non-interactable, because device is removed and doesn't exist in the system anymore.
+When a device is added you can immediately interact with it using an instance from the `DeviceAdded` event's arguments.
+But an instance from the `DeviceRemoved` event's arguments is non-interactable, because the device is removed and doesn't exist in the system anymore.
 Any attempt to call methods or properties on that instance will throw an exception:

 ```csharp
 using System;